manuchis/teslamate-telegram/README.md

 ### Requirements

-* Python 2.7+
-* Install dependencies of Python included in requirements.txt
+* For python version: Python 2.7+ & Install dependencies of Python included in requirements.txt
-* Docker (if running in a docker container)
+* For Docker version: Docker (if running in a docker container)
+* To obtain your Telegram [API bot token](https://core.telegram.org/bots#6-botfather)
+* To obtain your Telegram [chat ID](https://docs.influxdata.com/kapacitor/v1.5/event_handlers/telegram/#get-your-telegram-chat-id)

 ### Instructions for running on Docker